Piecewise Deterministic Sampling for Constrained Distributions: Conclusion and future work

 \section{Conclusion and future work}

 In this paper we proposed a novel class of samplers, mirror PDMPs, which combine PDMPs with the concept of the mirror map.
 We demonstrated that such samplers benefit from the advantages of PDMPs, namely unbiasedness and the ability to perform exact subsampling while also respecting constraints on the probability distribution.
-These methods were compared to state of the art stochastic differential equation-based methods such as PLMC, MYULA, MLAa and MLAm.
-In each of our experiments we saw that MZZS and MBPS outperformed the SDE-based algorithms.
+These methods were compared to state of the art SDE-based methods such as PLMC, MYULA, MLAa and MLAm.
+In our experiments we saw that MZZS and MBPS outperformed the SDE-based algorithms.

 In our experiments we saw a significant difference in the performance of MLAa and MLAm.
 The main difference between the two is that MLAm uses a diffusion matrix that is linked to a Riemannian structure on the space $\mathcal{M}$.
 One future direction is to adapt Mirror PDMPs to further exploit the underlying Riemannian manifold structure.